adamraine/lighthouse-plugin-soft-navigation/readme.md

 // This step will be like any normal navigation in the report. await flow.navigate('https://example.com');

-// This timespan includes a soft navigation.
+// Clicking `a.link` will trigger a soft navigation.
 // This step will include soft navigation metrics from the plugin in the report. await flow.startTimespan();
 await page.click('a.link');